avriette/jdot/README.md

 * inspection of recent N tweets for RT of users within certain groups (advocacy...) to assess higher/lower "score".

+* follower-of or followed-by people blocked by issuing user

 * caching in riak to alleviate the api limits
   - a daemon that went and polled the records in riak at slightly less than the api threshold to keep 'known users' up-to-date so that decisions on